BusinessDamage: 6/10allegeddark-marketingcourse-scamfabricated-successmanipulation

 Iman Gadzhi

-Iman Gadzhi emerged as one of the most prominent figures in the social media marketing agency (SMMA) course space, building a personal brand around the narrative of a teenager who dropped out of school, built a six-figure digital marketing agency, and achieved financial freedom before he could legally drink.
-The story was tailor-made for his target demographic: young people disillusioned with traditional education and employment, looking for an alternative path that promised independence and wealth.
-His Agency Navigator course was positioned as the blueprint for replicating his success.
+Iman Gadzhi emerged as one of the more prominent figures in the social media marketing agency (SMMA) course space, building a personal brand around the narrative of a teenager who dropped out of school, built a six-figure digital marketing agency, and achieved financial independence at a young age.
+His Agency Navigator course was positioned as a replicable blueprint, and it attracted a substantial following among young people looking for alternatives to traditional employment.
+Gadzhi has maintained that his methods are legitimate and that many students have built successful agencies using his framework.

 Incidents